Public Housing Clients

 SPHA encourages the reporting of suspected fraud by residents, clients, and vendors.
-You can report suspected fraud by filling out the form HERE and submitting it to SPHA.
+You can report suspected fraud by filling out the report abuse form and submitting it to SPHA.
 You also may call 727-323-3171, ext.
 211, to make a report.
 You may remain anonymous.

 - Does SPHA offer any programs to help with job training or education?